core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 This section provides an example when a proxy P is used between the clients and the server, and Group OSCORE is used to protect multicast notifications end-to-end between the server and the clients.

-In addition, the phantom request is especially a deterministic request (see {{deterministic-phantom-Request}}), which is protected with the pairwise mode of Group OSCORE as defined in {{I-D.amsuess-core-cachable-oscore}}.
+In addition, the phantom request is especially a deterministic request (see {{deterministic-phantom-Request}}), which is protected with the pairwise mode of Group OSCORE as defined in {{I-D.ietf-core-cacheable-oscore}}.

 ## Assumptions and Walkthrough {#intermediaries-example-e2e-security-det-intro}

 The example provided in this appendix as reflected by the message exchange shown in {{intermediaries-example-e2e-security-det-exchange}} assumes the following.

 1. The OSCORE group supports deterministic requests.
-Thus, the server creates the phantom request as a deterministic request {{I-D.amsuess-core-cachable-oscore}}, stores it locally as one of its issued phantom requests, and starts the group observation.
+Thus, the server creates the phantom request as a deterministic request {{I-D.ietf-core-cacheable-oscore}}, stores it locally as one of its issued phantom requests, and starts the group observation.

 2. The server makes the phantom request available through other means, e.g., a pub-sub broker, together with the transport-specific information for listening to multicast notifications bound to the phantom request (see {{appendix-different-sources}}).

 3. Since the phantom request is a deterministic request, the server can more efficiently make it available in its smaller, plain version.
-The clients can obtain it from the particular alternative source and protect it as per {{Section 3 of I-D.amsuess-core-cachable-oscore}}, thus all computing the same deterministic request to be used as phantom observation request.
+The clients can obtain it from the particular alternative source and protect it as per {{Section 3 of I-D.ietf-core-cacheable-oscore}}, thus all computing the same deterministic request to be used as phantom observation request.

 4. If the client does not rely on a proxy between itself and the server, it simply sets the group observation and starts listening to multicast notifications.
 Building on Step 2 above, the same would happen if the phantom request was not specifically a deterministic request.